karmab/kcli/docs/index.md

 - tunnelhost.
 Optional.
 When creating vms using ignition, the generated ignition file will be copied to the tunnelhost so it can be served (typically via web)
 - tunneldir.
 Where to copy the ignition files when using a tunnelhost.
 Defaults to */var/www/html*

-To use this provider with kcli rpm, you'll need to install *python3-packet*
+To use this provider with kcli rpm, you'll need to install packet-python from pip.

 # Storing secrets